Table of Contents -- hold CTRL+F for easy use

 Schooling and Training

 Skeletal Structure: Irkens possess a skeleton that is composed of a great deal of cartilage; this allows them much greater flexibility than the more rigid skeletal structures found in humans, for example – however, in modern times, an Irken’s skeleton is also imbued with a large amount of malleable metal thanks to the altercations of the artificial PAK.
-An Irken's height can range from three to eleven or even twelve feet tall depending on their randomly mixed genetics, though the average height is between seven and ten; when smeets are born, they typically are about one foot tall before they undergo their first growth spurt.
+An Irken's height can range from three to nine feet tall depending on their randomly mixed genetics, though the average height is between five and seven; when smeets are hatched, they typically are about one foot tall before they undergo their first growth spurt.
 They also have a surprising amount of strength despite their scrawny appearance, with the standard for an individual having the capability to lift and carry six times their weight.
 The Irken skull is also quite large, resulting in it being the center of gravity for most of the individuals; only the taller Irkens are exempt from this as their skeletal structure balances out more evenly, instead placing the centre of gravity on their chests due to the weight of the PAK.

 Jaw, Tongue and Teeth: Irkens only have incisors and molars, so a bite from them will hurt; however, the poison normally used in the claws can also be present in the mouth, as they will turn their saliva poisonous if they're fighting tooth and claw.
 The zipper-like arrangement of their teeth makes it hard for anything they've bitten onto to be pulled out.
 The tongue, being rather long and serpent-like, is used for cleaning the teeth, tasting food, and catching scents in the air similar to a snake; however, the tongue is only one of the sensory organs used to catch scents.
 Irkens have three structures for this function, being the antennae, the aforementioned tongue, and a small amount of space between the upper jaw and the eyes where a human's nose would be.
 Like the ears, the latter is covered by a membrane since the organ isn’t external like a human’s and in fact connects with the oxygen-distributing tissue used for breathing from the eyes.
 This gives Irkens a very good sense of smell, which is why they have very low tolerance for filth, grime and stink.